eyuppastirmaci/cogniarium/README.md

 ## Technical Details

 - PostgreSQL + pgvector for vector embeddings
-- Python AI Microservice using `google/flan-t5-small` for title generation and summarization, `cardiffnlp/twitter-roberta-base-sentiment` for sentiment analysis
+- Python AI Microservice using `google/flan-t5-base` for title generation and summarization, `cardiffnlp/twitter-roberta-base-sentiment` for sentiment analysis
 - All operations run locally within the Docker network
-- Lightweight models selected for a balance between performance and quality
+- Optimized models selected for a balance between performance and quality

 ---